-Bighorn sheep have a huge population in Canada, currently at 15% of North America’s current population.
+Bighorn sheep have a considerable population in Canada, currently at 15% of North America’s population.
 The bighorn is the official mammal of the Province of Alberta and can be found in the Canadian Rockies straddling the Alberta-British Columbia border in the province’s West.
 There are also bighorn sheep in parts of the southern British Columbia interior.

 Browns Canyon National monument is another fantastic place to see the sheep, with many sheep raising their young in the summer.
 There are approximately 7,000 bighorn sheep in Colorado.

 The desert bighorn sheep is the state animal of Nevada and Nevada has a healthy population.
 The current desert bighorn population is estimated at 8,500.
-Nevada also has two other subspecies, the California bighorn, and the Rocky Mountain bighorn.
+Nevada also has two other subspecies, the California bighorn and the Rocky Mountain bighorn.
 The total estimate for all three subspecies is 10,700.

-A good place to look for bighorns is in the mountains around Las Vegas.
+An excellent place to look for bighorns is in the mountains around Las Vegas.
 The cliffs around Red Rock Canyon at the Willow Springs picnic area are good places to see them.
 In Boulder City, in Hemenway Park, they can be seen along the cliffs around Highway 93 near the Hoover Dam.

 Following the reintroduction of the bighorn sheep in New Mexico, there are now 15 herds in the State.

 Bighorn sheep were reintroduced to the Wheeler Peak Wilderness in 1993 but have made their way to the Taos Pueblo side.
 The bighorns stay on Taos Pueblos South-facing slopes in the winter, moving back to the public side in the summer.